OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 # Hypothesis Testing
 * Is there a significant difference in total spend based on customer segments (e.g., age, frequency of purchase, previous purchases)? <br />
-  H<sub>0</sub>: There is no significant difference in total spend based on customer segments <br />
+  H<sub>0</sub> : There is no significant difference in total spend based on customer segments <br />
-  H<sub>1</sub>:There is significant difference in total spend based on customer segments
+  H<sub>1</sub> : There is significant difference in total spend based on customer segments
 * Is there a significant association in promo code used and discount applied? <br />

 # Insights